 No one could have anticipated the ‘turn out’ or the atmosphere, the hustle and bustle as purchases were made, mulled wine drunk, the delicious smell as the meat cooked, the queue for Father Christmas, the audiences entertained by the school children and the meeting up of folk who hadn’t seen each other for a while.
-There was no question of doubt, we had to have another market and as we are now planning our third market, it looks as if Holmes Chapel Christmas Market has become an annual event.
+There was no question of doubt, we had to have another market and the Holmes Chapel Christmas Market has become an annual event.

 Holmes Chapel Guide